 - LPC fees: Yes

 - Offices with training contracts: Cheltenham, London, Brussels

 We’re a law firm that specialises in media, technology and IP.
 We help our clients realise the value of their ideas in a digital age.

 Main areas of work

-The firm’s Brussels office provides legal support and lobbies EU decision makers on behalf of clients on a wide range of matters, including EU copyright, audio visual regulation, data protection, competition policy, trade and e-commerce.
-Wiggin has also built a network of trusted overseas law firms, with a similar media, technology and IP focus, covering all key worldwide jurisdictions.
+Our Brussels office lobbies EU decision makers on our clients’ behalf – on everything from EU copyright, audio visual regulation, data protection and competition policy, to trade and e-commerce, in addition to providing expert legal support.
+We’ve also built an informal network of trusted overseas law firms – with a similar media, technology and IP focus to our own – to ensure our clients get the advice they need in all key jurisdictions.

 4 x 6 months